 Remote monitoring can also accelerate onsite service visits to improve MTTR and FTFR, by providing technicians with specific actionable data.

 Remote monitoring is opening up new service-based business models, including product as a service, consumable replenishment, and usage-based billing.
 These are typically not the first step for an industrial company, but rather a longer-term strategy undertaken by those who have successfully implemented incremental IIoT-enabled services.

 For now, remote monitoring’s biggest achievements are in drastically improving service—embodied in faster MTTR and huge reductions in unscheduled downtime—while massively cutting the cost of delivering it.

-For practical advice on integrating remote monitoring into your service ecosystem, download our buyer’s guide, Improving Service with Remote Condition Monitoring.
+For practical advice on integrating remote monitoring into your service ecosystem, read our buyer’s guide, Seven Keys to Improving Service with the IoT.